pkerspe/ESP-FlexyStepper/README.md

   }

   // Notice that you can now do whatever you want in the loop function without the need to call processMovement().
-  // also you do not have to care if your loop processing times are too long.
+  // also you do not have to care if your loop processing times are too long (you might experience some jitter though if you do).
 }
 ```